Robust multiple change-point detection for multivariate variability using data depth: Simulation study

-\subsection{Choosing the Algorithm Parameters}
+\subsection{Choosing the algorithm parameters}

-For consistency of Algorithm \ref{alg:pelt} to hold, the penalty term should satisfy $O(1)<\beta_{\scaled{N}}<O(N)$; this gives a wide range of choices for the penalty term.
-In practice what penalty term should be used?
-The results of the simulation study suggested using a penalty term of the form $\beta_{\scaled{N}}=C_1\sqrt{N}+C_2$.
-Figure \ref{fig:C_ch} plots the empirical mean squared errors of $\hat{\ell}$ under halfspace depth for different values of $C_1$ and $N$, with $C_2$ fixed at 3.74.
-Each curve represents one combination of the parameters in the first simulation scenario described above.
-The same graphs for other depth functions can be seen in the supplementary material.
-Notice that the curves are not shifting laterally as $N$ increases, meaning that an increase in $N$ is sufficiently captured by the $\sqrt{N}$ term in the penalty.
-Additionally, Figure \ref{fig:C_ch} also shows a flattening of the MSE curves with increased $N$, which is expected from the consistency theorem.
-Based on low mean squared error in simulation, we recommend to choose $C_2=3.74$ with $C_1\in (0.15,0.25)$.

-It should also be noted that a non-linear penalty could be applied, as discussed in \cite{Killick2012}.
-Some non-linear penalties were tested in the simulation study, such as $\log{\ell}$, but the results were not as good as when using a linear penalty.
-Our investigation into non-linear penalties was fairly limited, as such, more investigation into non-linear penalties could be done in the future.

-As for Algorithm \ref{alg:wbs}, the theory guarantees consistent estimates provided the threshold satisfies $T~=~o(\sqrt{N})$.
+In order to have consistency of the estimates produced by Algorithm \ref{alg:wbs}, the threshold must satisfy $T~=~o(\sqrt{N})$.
 One option is to choose a fixed threshold $T^*$, which will produce a set of change-point estimates and their corresponding CUSUM statistics.
 The final set of change-points could then be chosen by testing each change-point for significance using a Bonferroni correction or Benjamini-Hochberg correction \citep{BH1995} along with the quantiles of $\sup |B(t)|$.
 This would imply a threshold $T\geq T^*$.
 However, it might be that smaller sampled intervals are not large enough for the asymptotic approximation to work well.
 Additionally, one has to choose the significance level, and the threshold $T^*$.
-As a result of these considerations, we suggest a data driven thresholding approach, based on the generalized Schwartz Information Criteria done in \cite{Fryzlewicz2014}.
+As a result of these considerations, we suggest a data driven thresholding approach, based on the generalized Schwartz Information Criteria, as done by \cite{Fryzlewicz2014}.